5 Ways to Stay Healthy After Age 45

 There are several exercises you can use at home to become a fit daddy and stay healthy.
 Some examples include: Spinning: This is a low-impact form of exercise that has been shown to improve bone health.
 It can also improve your cardiovascular health and strengthen your muscles.

-There is a range of Youtube videos that can help you with beginner spinning classes.
-I bought a spinning bike during the pandemic and it’s still of good use to me.
+There is a range of YouTube videos that can help you with beginner spinning classes.
+I bought a spinning bike during the pandemic and itโs still of good use to me.
 I highly recommend buying one.

-Another great way to stay fit at home is boxing classes, again, on Youtube.
+Another great way to stay fit at home is boxing classes, again, on YouTube.
 They are very challenging and will keep you in great shape, plus you don’t need any equipment.

-Set a daily activity goal
+Set a Fit Daddy daily activity goal

 Your daily activity goal can help you get the most out of your fitness routine as you age.
 It’s been proven that more active people tend to have a decreased risk of depression and increased mood stability.
-Mood stability is a key factor to get me moving.
+Mood stability is a key factor in getting me moving.
 If I miss a workout, which rarely happens, I get moody and grumpy.
 That’s when my wife tells me to “go jogging or use the spinning bike”.

 To get the most out of your daily activity, try to aim for at least 30 minutes of physical activity, four times per week.
-For example, you can do a brisk walk while your child is at school or a yoga session while your partner watches the kids or a quick gym session before work.
+For example, you can do a brisk walk while your child is at school or a yoga session while your partner watches the kids, or a quick gym session before work.

 There are so many goals you should have and try to achieve, weekly, monthly, and more.
 Whether it’s a weight loss goal, walking goal, or simply getting off the couch, wherever you are in your physical needs you need a goal.
 A written goal.
 Stick that goal to the fridge door, so you can easily see it.